Fast Sweep Picking Tutorial – 2-1-2 Arpeggio Licks

 Step 7: Increase the metronome tempo by 5-8 beats per minute & repeat the entire process.

-Common Mistakes To Watch Out For While Practicing Sweep Picking:
+Common Mistakes To Watch Out For While Practicing Fast Sweep Picking Arpeggio Licks:

-Mistake #1: Some notes of the arpeggio are played slower or faster than others.
+Mistake #1: Some notes in your sweep picking arpeggio licks end up being played slower or faster than others.

 Watch out for when your notes are not rhythmically in time.
 When you have to slow down to play one or more notes in an arpeggio, it means you haven't mastered them as much as the others.